servo/book/src/hacking/building-for-android.md

 OR you may need to enter the same path names as above in the support/android/apk/libs/armeabi/gdb.setup file.

-If you are not able to get past the "Application Servo (process com.mozilla.servo) is waiting for the debugger to attach." prompt after entering `continue` at `(gdb)` prompt, you might have to set Servo as the debug app (Use the "Select debug app" option under "Developer Options" in the Settings app).
+If you are not able to get past the "Application Servo (process org.servo.servoshell) is waiting for the debugger to attach." prompt after entering `continue` at `(gdb)` prompt, you might have to set Servo as the debug app (Use the "Select debug app" option under "Developer Options" in the Settings app).
 If this doesn't work, Stack Overflow will help you.

 The ndk-gdb debugger may complain about `... function not defined` when you try to set breakpoints.